Internal Contract Audit Checklist to Reduce Risk

 - Regulatory compliance: certifications, reporting requirements

-💡 Pro Tip: AI-powered contract review tools can automatically flag risky or non-standard clauses, accelerating manual inspection.
+💡 Pro Tip: ClearContract’s AI Contract Review module automatically flags risky or non-standard clauses against your playbook, accelerating manual inspection.

 Step 6: Review Contract Obligations in Detail